Response to Climate Change

 The other numbers are CoC certifications.

+Chain of custody (CoC) certification is a certification that aims to prevent and appropriately manage the contamination of certified and non-certified marine products in the process of manufacturing, processing, and distribution of ASC and MSC certified products.
 Farm certification is a certification that certifies that aquaculture is carried out in accordance with the standards established by the ASC.

 All of these certification regimes are designed to promote sustainable fisheries and aquaculture that are considerate of fisheries resources, the environment, and society.